KatherineColon/AccountingLedger/README.md

-Project Description:

--The Accounting Ledger CLI Application is a Java-based tool for tracking financial transactions.
+Accounting Ledger CLI Application

+Overview

--It provides a command-line interface (CLI) for users to manage deposits, payments, and view transaction history.
+  The Accounting Ledger CLI Application is a Java-based tool designed for tracking financial transactions.
+It provides a command-line interface (CLI) for users to manage deposits, payments, and view transaction history efficiently.

+Features

+  Transaction Management:

--Users can add deposits and record payments, specifying details such as date, time, description, vendor, and amount.
+  - Add deposits with details such as date, time, description, vendor, and amount.

--The application offers a ledger feature to display transaction history, with options to view all entries, deposits, or payments.
+  - Record payments with similar detailed information.

+Ledger Display

+  - View the entire transaction history.

+  - Filter to view only deposits or payments.

+  - Improved display for a more user-friendly experience.

+Financial Reports

--Additionally, users can generate predefined reports for month-to-date, previous month, year-to-date, and previous year financial analysis.
+  Generate predefined reports for

-Interesting Code:
+  - Month-to-date

+  - Previous month

+  - Year-to-date

+  - Previous year

+  - Vendor name

+  - Custom search

+Error Handling

+- Updated error catch mechanisms to ensure smooth and accurate transaction management.

+- Clear error messages to guide users in correcting issues.

+Code Highlights

+- Comparable Interface

--The "implements" keyword in Java lets you access an interface like Comparable.
+- The implements keyword in Java allows access to an interface, such as Comparable.

+Comparable Interface

--The Comparable interface is similar to a class but has empty methods that can be defined with @Override.
+  - Similar to a class but contains empty methods to be defined with @Override.

--The compareTo method that belongs to the Comparable interface allows you to compare objects.

--My compareTo uses a different compareTo method that belongs to LocalDate inside of it.
+  - The compareTo method, part of the Comparable interface, enables object comparison.

+compareTo Method

+- The compareTo method is used for sorting Transactions objects by date.

+- Utilizes the compareTo method from LocalDate for date comparison.

--The current object's date is compared to the next object's date, if the date is before the current object's date it returns -1.
+- Compares the current object's date with the next object's date:

+- Returns -1 if the current object's date is before the next object's date.

+- Returns 0 if the dates are equal.

--If the current object's date is equal to the next object's date it returns 0 and if it's after it returns 1.
+- Returns 1 if the current object's date is after the next object's date.

--compareTo sorts each Transactions objects until they're in order.
+- This method ensures that Transactions objects are sorted in chronological order.

+Getting Started

+  Prerequisites

+   - Java Development Kit (JDK) installed

+Usage

+- Clone the repository.

+- Navigate to the project directory.

+- Compile and run the application.

+- Use the CLI to add deposits, record payments, and view the ledger.

+License

+This project is licensed under the MIT License.

 <img width="503" alt="9" src="https://github.com/Erikarod27/AccountingLedger/assets/113813867/ebda585d-73cd-4c74-8f25-2cc78251b905">
 <img width="512" alt="10" src="https://github.com/Erikarod27/AccountingLedger/assets/113813867/a2620d3e-d600-4fc7-ae46-02f7daa26345">